DevOps-Cert/linuxsystemadministration/README.md

 </details>

-<details><summary>Rule 2 shall block port 80 from 10.20.30.60 but then rule 3 allow the rest of network 10.20.30.0/24 to connect to port 80.</summary>
+<details><summary>Rule 2 shall drop port 80 from 10.20.30.60 but then rule 3 allow the rest of network 10.20.30.0/24 to connect to port 80.</summary>

 ```
 # iptables -A INPUT -p tcp --source 10.20.30.60 --dport 80 -j DROP